spaceml-org/Missing-Pixel-Filler/README.md

 # Image Data Gap Filler

-empty-image-filler is a python package that takes in input images, and if missing data regions are found, the function returns the images with these regions filled.
-These regions of missing data are filled with non-null neighboring pixels where the probability of a pixel being chosen is inversely proportional to its distance to the pixel it is filling, i.e. closer points get chosen more often.
-This creates a natural, dynamic filling method for the image.
+empty-image-filler is a python package that, given images that may contain missing data regions, returns these images with the regions filled.
+These regions of missing data are filled using a dynamic method that incorporates randomly chosen, non-null neighboring pixels.

-Our command-line tool is intended to obscure regions of null or missing data from machine learning pattern-recognizing algorithms.
-More information on our work with this function can be found [here](https://drive.google.com/file/d/18LSWDsXX9PdDLoYNuzKGLzKUZEuGzAo_/view?usp=sharing).
+Our command-line tool is intended to obscure regions of null or missing data from machine learning pattern-recognition algorithms.
 However, this package can be used to fill in an image's missing data or a given RGB value in the image for any purpose.
+More information on our work with this package can be found [here](https://drive.google.com/file/d/18LSWDsXX9PdDLoYNuzKGLzKUZEuGzAo_/view?usp=sharing).

 ## Installation